 The Sanford Museum is excited for our new SciDome Theater.
 Our new Spitz SciDome IQ 2400 projector has replaced our 1951 Spitz A-1 projector.
-We will have a variety of public shows that day, giving everyone a sample of what our new system has to offer.

 We can now offer programs in three different subject areas: